 What is Custom Vision?

-Azure Custom Vision is an image recognition service that lets you build, deploy, and improve your own image identifiers.
-An image identifier applies labels (which represent classes or objects) to images, according to their visual characteristics.
-Unlike the Computer Vision service, Custom Vision allows you to specify the labels and train custom models to detect them.
+Azure Custom Vision is an image recognition service that lets you build, deploy, and improve your own image identifier models.
+An image identifier applies labels to images, according to their visual characteristics.
+Each label represents a classification or object.
+Unlike the Computer Vision service, Custom Vision allows you to specify your own labels and train custom models to detect them.

 The Custom Vision service uses a machine learning algorithm to analyze images.
-You, the developer, submit groups of images that feature and lack the characteristics in question.
-You label the images yourself at the time of submission.
-Then, the algorithm trains to this data and calculates its own accuracy by testing itself on those same images.
-Once the algorithm is trained, you can test, retrain, and eventually use it in your image recognition app to classify new images.
-You can also export the model itself for offline use.
+You submit sets of images that have and don't have the visual characteristics you're looking for.
+Then you label the images with your own custom labels (tags) at the time of submission.
+The algorithm trains to this data and calculates its own accuracy by testing itself on the same images.
+Once you've trained your model, you can test, retrain, and eventually use it in your image recognition app to classify images or detect objects.
+You can also export the model for offline use.

 Classification and object detection

 Custom Vision functionality can be divided into two features.
 Image classification applies one or more labels to an entire image.
 Object detection is similar, but it returns the coordinates in the image where the applied label(s) can be found.

 The Custom Vision service is optimized to quickly recognize major differences between images, so you can start prototyping your model with a small amount of data.
 50 images per label are generally a good start.
 However, the service is not optimal for detecting subtle differences in images (for example, detecting minor cracks or dents in quality assurance scenarios).